 Planning Your Trip to Venice

 Please carefully review the required documents you must submit to the International Graduate Programs office before your trip to Venice.
-These documents (Health Questionnaire, International Student ID & Assumption of Risk Form) are due by March.
+These documents (Health Questionnaire, International Student ID & Assumption of Risk Form) are due by end of March.

 You must have a valid U.S. passport to travel in Europe.
 Make sure you apply early.
 If you have any questions while in Italy, contact the U.S. Embassy in Rome, phone: 39-06-467-421 or on the web at http://www.usembassy.it

 You are also responsible for complying with all Italian and local requirements applicable to student visitors, including any visa, stay permissions (“permesso di soggiorno”) and health insurance requirements.
 For additional information, see the general visa information page from the Italian Embassy website.